lhico/roms_idealized_exps/experiments/experiment04/README.md

 # Experiment 04:
-This case consists of idealized stratified,fields with wind parallel to the coast (in this case we will the stress momentum flux, t).
+This case consists of vertically stratified, horizontally homogeneous fields, wind parallel to the coast.
+In this experiment, we will understand how does the boundary condition work when nudging is activated.

 Set the model with an analytical initial condition with stratified fields and try it yourself.